-On 140 acres(56 hectares) it is quite large and you could spend hours in there checking everything out(I sure did).
+On 140 acres(56 hectares) it is quite large and you could spend hours checking everything out(I sure did).

 To see only the highlights of the cemetery go down the main street right through the center.

 After those 2 lovely morning attractions you’re probably ready for something more cheerful.